nathaliegustafsson/nathaliegustafsson/README.md

 ### Hello there, I'm Nathalie 👋
-- 👩‍💻 I’m currently a student at Medieinstitutet in Gothenburg learning front-end developement
+- 👩‍💻 I’m currently a student at Medieinstitutet in Gothenburg learning front-end development
 - 📫 How to reach me: nathalie.gustafsson@medieinstitutet.se

 <!--